SkygearIO/guides/push-notifications/config/android.md

 ![Find your server Keys in the Cloud Messaging tab][fcm-project-settings]

-You can copy existing and create new Server Keys under the Project credentials section.
+You can copy existing or create new Server Keys under the Project credentials section.

 #### Filling in the Server Key in Skygear Portal